1. Home

 The Journey

-Her seven night round-trip journey from Kolkata takes visitors on a voyage through the rich history and lush countryside of West Bengal to discover places that the average traveler wouldn’t ordinarily get to see.
+A range of journeys from Kolkata take visitors on voyages through the rich history and lush countryside of West Bengal to discover places that the average traveler wouldn’t ordinarily get to see.
 Meandering through some of the prettiest parts of deepest India, stop off to walk through mustard fields and mango orchards, explore sleepy villages and traditional towns, and witness some of the most impressive temples and palaces this majestic country has to offer.

 An elegant ship with great attention to detail and interesting cultural experiences, not to mention a generous policy of waiving single supplements on several select sailings throughout the year, it’s no wonder the vessel is as popular with solo passengers and groups of odd-number size as it is with intrepid couples.
 For all who step aboard the RV Kalaw Pandaw, an eye-opening exploration of rural India along the lower Ganges’ River Hooghly awaits.